-Note: For information about laws pertaining to mopeds, go here and review Chapter 71: Traffic Laws.
+Note: Get information about laws pertaining to mopeds, and review Chapter 71: Traffic Laws.
 (Mopeds are covered in section 71.25.)

 The Kentucky Revised Statues (KRS 189.287) give the Transportation Cabinet the right to "promulgate bicycle safety regulations and standards."
 These regulations are defined in the Kentucky Administrative Regulations (601 KAR 14:020).
 The less obvious regulations are summarized below:

 - You MUST use a front light when riding at night or whenever it is darker than usual (i.e. when it is heavily overcast).
 [See KRS 189.030(1) for description of when a light is required.]

 - You MUST use a red rear reflector or light on yourself or your bicycle whenever riding on a highway or shoulder (definitions).